Bitcoin Dominance Chart: How To Read It When Trading Altcoins

 Bitcoin dominance is an important metric for investors to understand.
 It can help them grasp the current market situation and adjust their financial goals accordingly.
 However, BTC dominance has the same disadvantages as any other trading strategy or tool.
 Without context, it can be incredibly misleading.
 Relying on one technical analysis method to form trading positions is a surefire way to rack up significant losses.

-The cryptocurrency market is extremely complex and in a constant state of evolution.
+The cryptocurrency market is extremely complex and constantly evolving.
 BTC dominance analysis relies on previous trends to form opinions on future market movements.
 This is a flawed strategy, as altcoins have only recently begun to saturate the cryptocurrency world.
 Therefore, the data used in BTC dominance can’t reliably predict trends.

 For example, if hundreds of new altcoins grow exponentially in market cap, the Bitcoin dominance ratio would dilute.
 Say the index eventually stabilized at a percentage of 10 – suddenly, all previous data is without precedent and nearly useless.
 The bottom line?
 Be very careful when using BTC dominance to inform investment decisions.